wp-plugins/spider-event-calendar/readme.txt

 = Creating/Editing calendars. =

-2.1 On the left menu select  Calendar>Calendars>Add a Calendar.
+2.1 On the left menu select  Calendar ->Calendars ->Add a Calendar.
 2.2 Title.
 Add a title for the calendar.
 2.3 Default Year.
 Specify the year that is displayed by default.
 2.4 Default month.
 Specify the month that is displayed by default.